Sylvain303/freeboxos-bash-api/README.md

 #
 # Authorization granted

-# somethine like, will be displayed on the terminal
+# something like, will be displayed on the terminal
 # save that to a file: auth.sh
 SAVED_APP_ID="MyWonderfull.app"
 SAVED_APP_TOKEN="4uZTLMMwSyiPB42tSCWLpSSZbXIYi+d+F32tVMx2j1p8oSUUk4Awr/OMZne4RRlY"